slyduda/failguard/README.md

 ## Goals
 In order to complete the package, I would like to complete the following:

-- Test scripts
-- Pause process until other server is ready
 - Add a front end component
 - Add a backend component on pg-manager